Welcoming address to the shareholders

 Personnel and recognition

-As of 1 January 2018, the organisational structure was formally adapted to the process organisation, which is process-oriented.
-The activity of the three business fields is described in the main processes of the process organisation.
-Several specialist and support departments support the added value in the business segments.
-The major value creation processes, i.e. the business units, are now assigned a management function in the organisational chart of the organisational structure:
+The activity of the three business fields is described in the main workflow management processes.
+Several specialist and support departments help deliver value creation in the business segments.
+The major value-creation processes, i.e. the business segments, will be assigned a management role in the organisational structure chart (as at 31 December 2019):

-- Thomas Aebischer, Bernese Oberland Railways segment leader (partner company)
+- Thomas Aebischer, Berner Oberland-Bahnen Business Segment (partner company)

 The segment managers in the organisation matrix have the role of ordering the services of the specialist and support departments.
-These are led by the following managers:
+These are managed by the following executives (as at 31 December 2019):

 - Markus Balmer, Technology